Glenn Ligon: Feast of Scraps (1994–1998)

-Coloring Book Series
+Coloring book series

 Another series of large paintings is based on children's coloring on drawings of iconic figures in 1970s black-history coloring books.
-This series began when Ligon was an artist in residence at the Walker Art Museum in 1999-2000.
+This series began when Ligon was an artist in residence at the Walker Art Museum in 1999–2000.
 There he worked with school children to color on the pages of found coloring books.
 The resulting works are a series of paintings and drawings made with silkscreen and paint on canvas and paper that are renderings of the children's interventions.
 Figures such as Malcolm X, Harriet Tubman, and Issac Hayes are depicted in these works.

 Neons

 Since 2005, Ligon has made neon works.
 Warm Broad Glow (2005), Ligon's first exploration in neon, uses a fragment of text from Three Lives, the 1909 novel by American author Gertrude Stein.
 Ligon rendered the words "negro sunshine" in warm white neon, the letters of which were then painted black on the front.
 In 2008, the piece was shown in the Renaissance Society's group exhibit, Black Is, Black Ain't.
 It was installed in the lobby window of the Whitney Museum in 2011.
 Other neon works are derived from neon sculptures by Bruce Nauman.
 One Live and Die (2006) stems from Nauman's 100 Live and Die (1984), for example.